rebecca-hein/rebeccahein-portfolio/content/authors/admin/_index.md

 email: "rebecca.hein@uni-wuerzburg.de"
 ---

 👋 Hi, there!
-I'm **Becci**, a human-computer researcher at University od Wuerzburg.
+I'm **Becci**, a human-computer interaction researcher at University of Wuerzburg.

 I am is a highly motivated and outcome-oriented research professional with a strong background in (Social) Virtual Reality development and evaluation.